IjazHussain786/BOH-Bulldog-Scholarship-Application-Management/README.md

 Beacon of Hope - Bulldog Scholarship Application Management System
 ==========================================

-A system for managing applications for a scholarship build on top of Entity Framework, Azure, AngularJs, Bootstrap, ASP.Net MVC and WebAPI.
+A system for managing scholarship applications built on top of Entity Framework, Azure, AngularJs, Bootstrap, ASP.Net MVC and WebAPI.

 In order to get the application working you must:
  - Restore the NuGet packages.